Contact Us Contact Us Replicon Login

 Parental Leave

-The leave can be taken in one continuous period of leave or 2 separate blocks of a minimum of 6 weeks each.
-There must be a gap of at least 10 weeks between the two periods of parental leave per child.
+Usage of Leave: An employee can take leave either one continuous period, or in maximum 2 blocks of leave, where each one of the 2 is of at least 6 weeks each.
+There must be a gap of at least 10 weeks between the 2 periods of parental leave per child unless the employer agrees to take the leave differently.

 Parent’s Leave

-The leave can be taken on one continuous period of 7 weeks or as separate weeks.
-This leave cannot be transferred between parents except in specified circumstances such as the death of one of the parents.
-An employee who is on a parent’s leave will be still entitled to annual leave and any public holidays that occur during the parent’s leave.
+Usage of Leave – This leave can be taken either as one continuous period of 9 weeks or as separate weeks.
+The leave is non-transferable between parents, except in specific circumstances such as the death of one parent.
+During parental leave, employees remain entitled to annual leave and any public holidays that occur during this period.

 Maternity Leave